mkouhia/ais-recorder/README.md

 ## Database

-    # only for postgres
+Use the `sqlx-cli` to manage the database schema.

-    $ cargo install sqlx-cli --no-default-features --features postgres
+    $ cargo install sqlx-cli --no-default-features --features rustls,postgres

-Provide the database URL in the `DATABASE_URL` environment variable.
+Provide the database URL in the `DATABASE_URL` environment variable, or in `.env` file.

     export DATABASE_URL=postgres://username:password@localhost/ais-recorder